What is Universal Credit?

 Universal Credit is a new benefit for working age people who are on a low income or out of work.
 It replaces six existing benefits.
 Full service Universal Credit was rolled out in the Tewkesbury Borough area from December 2017.

 Universal Credit replaces housing benefit, income support, jobseeker’s allowance, employment and support allowance, child tax credits and working tax credits.
 Instead of receiving different benefits you will receive just one monthly payment to cover all of them.
-It will be paid into your bank or building society once a month.
+It is paid into your bank or building society once a month.
 The Department of Work and Pensions (DWP) are responsible for administering Universal Credit.

 When it comes to your rent this is included in your Universal Credit payment.
 Currently, your housing benefit may be paid directly to your landlord be it a private landlord or housing association.
 If you are moved on to Universal Credit it will be up to you to manage your monthly finances and ensure that you pay your rent on time.

 From 6 December 2017: